percona/psmysql-docs/docs/myrocks/install.md

-# Percona MyRocks Installation Guide
+# Percona MyRocks installation guide

 Percona MyRocks is distributed as a separate package that can be enabled as a plugin for *Percona Server for MySQL* 8.0 and later versions.